Cottage Cheese Breakfast Muffins with Mushrooms and Feta

 I’m impressed when I talk to people who come up with a weekly meal plan.
 That’s not a skill I’ve perfected, although I’m always trying to be better about having a plan for what to eat!
 But mostly I find myself getting obsessed with a certain dish and eating it for a few days in a row.
 And for breakfast, Low-Carb Muffins and Breakfast Muffins are what I eat over and over, making the muffins on the weekend and eating them all week.

 One muffin I’ve loved for years is these meatless Cottage Cheese Breakfast Muffins with Mushrooms and Feta!
 I have several variations of this tasty muffin with cottage cheese on the blog.
-They’re low in carbs but have the tiniest bit of flour, or you can switch out the flour for Flaxseed Meal to make them gluten-free.
+They’re low in carbs but have the tiniest bit of flour, or see below for other options to make them Keto and gluten-free.
 These muffins are something I’ve enjoyed for years, so I’m reminding you about them for Friday Favorites this week.
 Hope you’ll try them if you’re a mushroom and Feta fan like I am!

 What ingredients do you need for this recipe?